openlawteam/tribute-contracts/website/docs/tutorial/dao/TributeUI.md

 ![Governance](/img/tutorial/dao-tutorial/governance.png)

-👏 Yeah, it was a lengthy tutorial.
-Congrats you have a Tribute DAO running on Rinkeby.
-Well Done!
+In order to add new members to the DAO open the Onboarding page: http://localhost:3000/onboarding, create a new onboarding proposal for the new member account, sponsor it, vote yes, and submit the vote result to the DAO.
+Once that is done, the new member can access the proposal page and click on Process Proposal to join the DAO.

-🎉 You have launched your DAO using Tribute DAO framework, and now you can interact with it using the Tribute UI dApp!
+👏 Yeah, it was a lengthy tutorial, but you made it.
+Congrats and welcome to the Tribute DAO community!

 ## Problems?